Frequently Asked Questions

 What about CPD – do I have to do more than what I already do?

-CPD will be accepted only if it relates to your advice activities.
+CPD requirement under SAN is 20 hours per annum.
+The CPD you do elsewhere will only be accepted if it relates to your advice activities.

 For example, the NTAA Super Schools seminars provide 6.5 structured points per day toward superannuation CPD, which could apply to both your accounting practice and SAN.
 However, a session on payroll tax will have no CPD application under SAN’s CPD requirements.